Rajivgogia7/unit-testing-assignment/README.md

 ## APIs
 ```
-Uploaded a file in the repository itself - Unit Testing Assignment.postman_collection
+Uploaded a file in the repository itself - Unit Testing Assignment.postman_collection containing the request for:

+`Adding Trader
+`Getting All Traders
+`Getting Trader by Trader Code
+`Adding funds to trader's account

+`Adding Equity
+`Get All Equities
+`Get Equity by Equity Code
+`Add more stock to existing equity

+`Buy Equity
+`Sell Equity

 ```